 This manual method of Buy on Google integration allows merchants to "test the waters" with limited engineering investment.
 However, it also means that it won't scale well: Google recommends having one customer service agent for every 10 daily orders received via Buy on Google.
 For example, if ACME Inc is doing 100 transactions per day through Buy on Google, Google recommends a whopping 10 agents to handle that load!
 That may be overkill, but nonetheless the manual method will not work well with high order volume.

-2 Utilize CSV "order feeds" to pull and push order data into GMC.In this fashion, merchants can download all pending orders from GMC into a CSV file, and then import that data into their order management system.
+order feeds" to pull and push order data into GMC.In this fashion, merchants can download all pending orders from GMC into a CSV file, and then import that data into their order management system.
 When products are shipped (or returned or cancelled), the order feed is created by your system and uploaded back into GMC.
+Utilize CSV "

 This method allows for better handling of high order volume while still being relatively easy to implement.
 The merchant's dev team will need to process these new order feeds, and, generate output order feeds once the item has shipped -- but the order feed specification is fairly simple.